tomwyr/remote-rift-desktop/README.md

 1. Ensure Flutter is installed.
 2. Run `flutter pub get` to install dependencies.
 3. Run `dart run slang` to generate localization source files.
-4. Run the application using `flutter run --dart-define API_HOST=<api_host> --dart-define API_PORT=<api_port>` or an IDE.
+4. Run the application using `flutter run` or an IDE.

-  > [!important]
-  > The current implementation requires providing specific host and port values for the service API.
-The address will eventually be resolved automatically, removing the need to specify it manually when running the application.

 5. After modifying source files, restart the application or use hot reload.

 ### Building project

-Run `flutter build windows --dart-define API_HOST=<api_host> --dart-define API_PORT=<api_port>` or `flutter build macos --dart-define API_HOST=<api_host> --dart-define API_PORT=<api_port>` to compile the application for the target platform.
+Run `flutter build windows` or `flutter build macos` to compile the application for the target platform.

-  > [!important]
-  > The current implementation requires providing specific host and port values for the service API.
-The address will eventually be resolved automatically, removing the need to specify it manually when running the application.

 ### Localization